7 Reasons Car Shuts Off When AC Is Turned ON & How to Fix It – Demystifying Why Car Stall When I Turn On The AC

 Overfilling With AC Refrigerant

-This is another reason for the car dying when AC is turned ON.
-The refrigerant in the AC system should be neither high nor low in amount.
+This is another reason for the car dying when A/C is turned ON.
+The cooling gas in the A/C system should not be high or low in amount.
 It must be in the right quantity.
-AC system with overfilled refrigerant causes overpressure on the engine and forces the car to stumble when AC is turned ON.
+An A/C system with overfilled cooling gas causes overpressure on the engine means that the load is increased and forces the car to stumble when A/C is turned ON.

 Related Post: How To Convert R12 To R134a